aphp/Cohort360-Back-end/admin_cohort/tests/tests_followup.md

 #### POST

-- [x] As a user with right_edit_roles, I can create a maintenance phase
+- [x] As a user with right_full_admin, I can create a maintenance phase
-- [x] As a user with everything but right_edit_roles, I cannot create a maintenance phase
+- [x] As a user with everything but right_full_admin, I cannot create a maintenance phase
 - [x] As a user with all the rights, I cannot create a maintenance phase if start_datetime > end_datetime

 #### PATCH

-- [x] As a user with right_edit_roles, I can edit a maintenance phase
+- [x] As a user with right_full_admin, I can edit a maintenance phase
-- [x] As a user with everything but right_edit_roles, I cannot edit a maintenance phase
+- [x] As a user with everything but right_full_admin, I cannot edit a maintenance phase
 - [x] As a user with all the rights, I cannot edit a maintenance phase with start_datetime > end_datetime

 #### DELETE

-- [x] As a user with right_edit_roles, I can delete a maintenance phase
+- [x] As a user with right_full_admin, I can delete a maintenance phase
-- [x] As a user with everything but right_edit_roles, I cannot delete a maintenance phase
+- [x] As a user with everything but right_full_admin, I cannot delete a maintenance phase

 #### OTHERS